-Registration for the fall session of Citizens Police Academy is open!
-Deadline to apply is Monday, October 2.
+Registration for the fall session of Citizens Police Academy has closed.
+Watch this page for Spring 2024 updates.

 The Citizens Police Academy is an interactive program that takes citizens behind the scenes of the Cheyenne Police Department.
 It is designed to help increase awareness and understanding of how policing is conducted while strengthening the relationship between community members and police officers.